anthonykulis/cps206/exercises/methods/README.md

 }
 ```

 Now we could just stop there.
 The code isn't repeating anymore.
 But let us think about this.
 Remember when I asked what if I wanted the sum of two ranges?
-Well, we would repeat the code.
+Well, to do so, we would repeat the code and repetition in code is bad.
 So let bring this down into its smallest form and create another method.

 ```java
 public sumTwoRanges(long fromRangeOne, long toRangeOne, long fromRangeTwo, long toRangeTwo){